XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

   <img height="300" width="400" src="https://github.com/XinYangSAU/CSCI1101-Intro-to-Computing/blob/master/Images/wc.png" alt="Binary"/>
 </p>

+How do you store or represent
+information using electricity?
+Well, if you have a single wire with electricity flowing through it.
+The signal can either be on or off.
+That’s not a lot of choices. but it’s a really important start.
+With one wire, you can represent a ‘yes’ or a ‘no’. true or false, a one or a zero. or anything else with only two options.
+This on/off state of a single wire is called a bit. and it’s the smallest piece of information the computer can store.

 If you use more wires, you get more bits.
 More ones and zeros with more bits.you can represent more complex information.
 But to understand that, we need to learn about something called about the binary number system.